Markus96/Garden-Shield-Defense/README.md

 ### Enemy Pathing

-I had issues where the enemy pathing would not work and when i tried to use random roads it would make the roads look weird and sometimes would spawn multiple roads so you would notknow what road to use.
+I had issues where the enemy pathing would not work and when i tried to use random roads it would make the roads look weird and sometimes would spawn multiple roads so you would not know what road to use.
 I also had issues where the road would not spawn all together.

 ![alt text](<img/Road not loading issue.PNG>)
 ![alt text](<img/Game in Tiled.PNG>)